ryankeleti/dotfiles-prev/README.md

 # My dotfiles
-Some of @ryankeleti 's (my) personal dotfiles; some parts are not originary mine.
+Some of @ryankeleti 's (my) personal dotfiles; there are parts that are not originary mine.